SmartTokenLabs/TokenScript/doc/design_paper.md

 To recap, business process changes should not lead to a smart contract change.
 An improvement in a free market, in the form of a transaction rule change, should naturally lead to a smart contract change.
 Blockchain serves to provide a frictionless market, not to optimise business processes.

-This vision is made possible through TBML.
+This vision is made possible through Tokenscript.
 Without which the clear separation of integration needs and business process needs would be difficult and the result would be not interoperable.

-In the first case, TBML described a shipping token to be able to receive messages.
+In the first case, Tokenscript described a shipping token to be able to receive messages.
 In the simplist form, the message is entrusted and rendered to the user interface

-We will demonstrate the portion of TBML related to messaging.
+We will demonstrate the portion of Tokenscript related to messaging.

     <token>
       <name xml:lang="en">Shipment</name>